Rahmenordnung/project-3m-database/README.md

 ### <a name=" Existing_Features"></a>Existing Features ###

-* Above the recipe list the page displays a menu  with the name of the restaurant.
-And options for Recipes, add recipe, cuisine and Graphics.
 * __Navbar__ - Consists of the __Bely Convent__ logo which returns the user to the Home page of the application.
 There is also links to the **Recipes**, **Add recipes**, **Graphs**, **Preferences** that contains a _dropdown_ with **Cuisine**, **Chefs**, **Courses**, **Food Group**.
 The navbar will appear on all pages.

 #### <a name="Belly_Convent"></a>Belly Convent  ####

 * Or Recipes is a __list of recipes__ that at the same time is the Home page.
-This consist of the recipes list containing  the recipe name and their food group shown in a __acordeon__ that if *clicked* will display a small intro acout the recipe.
+This consist of a head photo that adds some style to the page, The search bar and the sorting selector that improve the User experience, and the recipes list containing  the recipe name and their food group shown in a __acordeon__ when *clicked* will display a small intro about the recipe.
 Before each recipe name there are __two options__, one is for **editing** the recipe and one is for **viewing the full recipe**, preceded by a **glyphicon**.
     * The __editing button__ edites the recipe in all the fields that are available in the database.
-    * The __red arrow__ redirects the user to the recipe __full detail__, differentiated from the small preview present in the accordeon.
-This full detailed page consits of all the data present in the database, image, name, prep-time, etc
+    * The __red arrow__ redirects the user to the __recipe_view__ , differentiated from the small preview present in the accordeon.
+This full detailed page consits of all the data present in the database, image, name, prep-time, etc, and also contain some buttons to vote for the recipe and to delete it if required.
 * __Sorting dropdown__ above the list, delievers different parameters to order the recipe list.
 * __The Search box__ offers the user the function of searching by words in the data-base
 * __Pagination__ is present in the Recipe list and in the searching results if required by the results number